oviyaperum/project-1-Design-and-Evaluation-of-conduit-connector-and-fluid-transfer-systems-in-chemical-process/README.md

-# 3D-Printed Conduit Connector for Chemical Process Fluid Systems
+# Design and Development of Conduit Connector Clips as an Innovative Alternative to Solid Connectors

 ##  Report: OVIYA P (SAVEETHA ENGINEERING COLLEGE)